-Description application install Installs a specific application. application removeRemoves a specific application. application startStarts or enables a specific application application stopStops or disables a specific application. application upgradeUpgrades a specific application. backup Performs a backup (and Cisco ADE OS) and places the backup in a repository. backup-logs Performs a backup of all of the logs on the server to a remote location. clock Sets the system clock on the server. configure Enters configuration mode. сору Copies any file from a source to a destination. debug Displays any errors or events for various command situations; for example, backup and restore, configuration, copy, resource locking, file transfer, and user management. delete Deletes a file on the server. dir Lists files on the server. forceout Forces the logout of all of the sessions of a specific node user. halt Disables or shuts down the server. help Describes the help utility and how to use it on the server. mkdir Creates a new directory.
+Description application install Installs a specific application. application remove Removes a specific application. application start Starts or enables a specific application application stop Stops or disables a specific application. application upgrade Upgrades a specific application. backup Performs a backup ( Prime Infrastructure and Cisco ADE OS) and places the backup in a repository. backup-logs Performs a backup of all of the logs on the Prime Infrastructure server to a remote location. clock Sets the system clock on the Prime Infrastructure server. configure Enters configuration mode. сору Copies any file from a source to a destination. debug Displays any errors or events for various command situations; for example, backup and restore, configuration, copy, resource locking, file transfer, and user management. delete Deletes a file on the Prime Infrastructure server. dir Lists files on the Prime Infrastructure server. forceout Forces the logout of all of the sessions of a specific Prime Infrastructure node user. halt Disables or shuts down the Prime Infrastructure server.